Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

 Trash: Because HOAs are responsible for the general look of the entire community, there are often several rules regarding how trash is handled.
 Typically, boxes must be broken down, and discarded furniture can’t be tossed into the community dumpster.
 There are also usually rules for when you can place your garbage cans at the curb, and also for when you must bring them in.

 Holiday decorations: Decorations are another major aspect that HOAs control.
 It’s common for the entire community to be expected to decorate for holidays like Christmas, however, oftentimes the style of decoration is controlled.
+These rules can contribute to a more cohesive and communal atmosphere within the neighborhood.
 Many HOA rules control the size and type of decorations that are allowed, and also establish deadlines for taking down the decorations after the holiday.
 If you’re slow to pull lights down after Christmas, an HOA community might be challenging for you.